Tmitchy/OWASP-ZAP-Web-Security-/README.md

 ## ✅ Key outcomes:

--Gained practical, repeatable steps to identify and reproduce common web vulnerabilities.
+- Gained practical, repeatable steps to identify and reproduce common web vulnerabilities.

--Learned how to recommend concrete mitigations (input validation, least privilege, secure session cookies, CSP, etc.).
+- Learned how to recommend concrete mitigations (input validation, least privilege, secure session cookies, CSP, etc.).

--Strengthened my investigative and remediation mindset — skills directly relevant to detection, triage, and incident response in a SOC.
+- Strengthened my investigative and remediation mindset — skills directly relevant to detection, triage, and incident response in a SOC.
 ##

 I’m excited to apply these skills in real-world environments and continue my SOC Analyst journey.